Key Points:

 1. Separation Anxiety

-A move can exacerbate separation anxiety in dogs, especially if they were already prone to it.
-Indicators of separation anxiety include excessive barking, destructive behavior, and clinginess when you’re preparing to leave.
+A move can exacerbate separation anxiety in dogs, especially if they are already prone to it.
+Indicators of separation anxiety include excessive barking, destructive behavior, and clinginess when preparing to leave.
 To help manage this, practice leaving your dog alone for short periods, gradually increasing the time as they adjust.
 Make departures and arrivals low-key to reduce anxiety, and consider using interactive toys or treats to keep them occupied while you’re away.

-1. House-Training Regression
+2. House-Training Regression

 Even house-trained dogs can experience setbacks when moving to a new home.
 The unfamiliar environment may cause confusion about where they’re supposed to go.
 Re-establish house-training rules as if your dog were learning them for the first time.
-Take them outside frequently, praise them for going in the correct spot, and establish a consistent potty routine.
+Take them outside frequently, praise them for going to the correct spot, and establish a consistent potty routine.
 Patience and positive reinforcement will help them get back on track.

-1. Destructive Behavior
+3. Destructive Behavior

 Stress and anxiety can lead to destructive behavior, such as chewing furniture, digging, or excessive barking.
-Make sure your furry friend receives plenty of mental and physical stimulation to prevent boredom, which can often result in destructive behavior.
+Ensure your furry friend receives plenty of mental and physical stimulation to prevent boredom, which can often result in destructive behavior.
 Puzzle toys, treat-dispensing toys, and regular exercise can keep them engaged and reduce stress-related behaviors.

-1. Overstimulation and Hyperactivity
+4. Overstimulation and Hyperactivity

 New environments can overstimulate some dogs, leading to hyperactive behavior.
 If your dog is having trouble settling down, focus on providing structure and calming activities.
 Scheduled nap times, gentle massage, and the use of calming products like pheromone sprays or calming collars can help soothe an overly excited dog.